 Adam Kay is a writer and comedian

-Multi-award-winning, multi-million-copy bestselling author of This is Going to Hurt, Twas the Nightshift Before Christmas and forthcoming kids' book Kay's Anatomy.
+Multi-award-winning, multi-million-copy bestselling author of This is Going to Hurt, Twas the Nightshift Before Christmas, editor of Dear NHS and soon-to-be-author of kids' book Kay's Anatomy.

 Tickets for THIS GOING TO HURT live